nolds9/garnet/readme.md

 - `@group.subgroup_array`: returns a single-level array of all subgroups nested under this group
 - `@group.subgroup_tree`: returns a nested hash of all subgroups nested under this group
 - `@group.get_subgroups(key)`: for example, `@group.get_subgroups("attendances")`.
 Imagine there's an apostrophe at the end of `subgroups`.
+- `@group.members`: returns a hash of all group members' and submembers' submissions, observations, and attendances

+## Helpers of note

+- Application
+  - `color_of`: turns an input number into its corresponding color (for color scales)
+  - `percent_of(collection, value)`: how many members of an AR collection are of a certain value

+- Group
+  - `breadcrumbs`: navigation breadcrumbs for the current group
+  - `subgroup_tree_html`: nested `<ul>` of the current group and its subgroups

 ## User stories